fafalone/ucWebView2/README.md

 WebView2WDLPackage.twinpack - WebView2 twinBASIC control for use inside tB.

+WebView2SamplesWDL.twinproj - twinBASIC IDE `Sample #1a: WebView2 Samples`, with WebView2WDLPackage replacing the native tB package.

 **WebView2Control.twinproj** - The wrapper UserControl/ActiveX control project file hosting an instance of WebView2WDLPackage.
-This has its own copy; you don't need either of the other two files unless you want to edit the control source.
+This has its own copy; you don't need any of the other files unless you want to edit the control source.